duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   `undefined method `relation_delegate_class' for Templates:Module`

 * use helpers outside of a view
-  * if it is standard base helper, than just call it
+  * if it is standard base helper, than just call it from ActionController, ActionView instance or Rails application routes.

   ~~~
   ActionController::Base.helpers.pluralize(count, 'mystring')
+  ActionView::Base.new.number_to_human 123123
   Rails.application.routes.url_helpers.jobs_url
   ~~~